Project-Vyre/another-create-wiki/index.md

 ---
 # Another Create Wiki

+The unofficial but simpler Create Wiki.
+{: .fs-6 .fw-300 }

 {: .note}
 This wiki is not finished and is a work in progress.

-The unofficial but simpler Create Wiki.
-{: .fs-6 .fw-300 }

-[Download Create from CurseForge]{: .btn .btn-primary .fs-4 .mr-2 }
-[Support the Create Developers]{: .btn .btn-primary .fs-4 .mr-2}

-[Create GitHub Repository]{: .btn .btn-outline .fs-4 .mr-2 }
-[Create Official Discord]{: .btn .btn-outline .fs-4 .mr-2 }
-[Create Development Status]{: .btn .btn-outline .fs-4 .mr-2}

 This website is made using Jekyll + GitHub Pages.
 It is much lighter to load on your web browser and also mobile friendly.

+Everything Create related can be found in the Ponder Index page, with an easy navigation tree.

+[Download from CurseForge]{: .btn .btn-cf .fs-4 .mr-2 }
+[Download from Modrinth]{: .btn .btn-mdr .fs-4 .mr-2 }
+[Create Official Discord]{: .btn .btn-purple .fs-4 .mr-2 }

+[Support the Create Developers]{: .btn .btn-primary .fs-4 .mr-2 }
+[Create GitHub Repository]{: .btn .btn-outline .fs-4 .mr-2 }
+[Create Development Status]{: .btn .btn-outline .fs-4 .mr-2 }

 ## About
 Create is a Minecraft mod created by **simibubi** *and* his team that empowers the player with a variety of blocks, tools and contraptions while also providing an aesthetically pleasing atmosphere.